Blue Economy

 Abundance

-The Blue Economy as defined by Gunter Pauli is that of the regeneration of ecosystems in a logic of abundance and autonomy.
-Drawing inspiration from nature in order to take what is necessary and to function in symbiosis with it.
+The Blue Economy, as defined by Gunter Pauli, is one of ecosystem regeneration based on abundance and self-sufficiency.
+It draws inspiration from nature, taking only what is necessary and working in symbiosis with it.

 Abundance at your fingertips

 The Blue Economy does not recycle, it regenerates!
-It is an economic model that does not produce emissions or waste but creates jobs, social cohesion and does not cost more.
+It is an economic model that produces neither emissions nor waste but allows for the creation of jobs, social cohesion and does not cost more .

 If nothing changes, we will need another Earth.

-And the first step will be to find ways to convert waste into raw material for other uses and to look for what is readily and abundantly available, at a lower cost because little has been recovered so far.
-This is how nature works.
+The first step will be to find ways to convert waste into raw materials for other uses, and to look for what is readily and abundantly available at a lower cost because it has been underutilized until now.
+That's how Nature works .

-Ecosystems never evolve into monopoly situations dominated by a minority.
-For in Nature, every ecosystem achieves self-sufficiency.
-What seems limited at first sight is, when we pay attention, abundant and diversified.
-Better still, the greater the abundance, the greater the efficiency (doing more with less) and diversity (each species benefiting the others).
+Ecosystems, however, never evolve into monopolies dominated by a minority.
+In nature, every ecosystem achieves self-sufficiency.
+What initially appears limited is, upon closer examination, abundant and diverse .
+Even more importantly, the greater the abundance, the more efficient (doing more with less) and diverse (each species benefiting the others) the ecosystem becomes.

 Gunter Pauli